Logo

 Author

-For anyone tracking PayPal crypto available countries, the company long kept its distance from digital assets, even preventing people from using its service to send or receive funds to cryptocurrency exchanges.
-That posture shifted in late 2020 when PayPal unveiled plans to add virtual-asset capabilities inside its own platform.
+For anyone tracking which PayPal jurisdictions currently support crypto, it’s worth noting that the company long avoided digital-asset functionality—at one point even blocking users from using PayPal to send or receive funds for transactions with cryptocurrency exchanges.
+That position began to change in late 2020, when PayPal announced plans to add virtual-asset capabilities inside its platform.

 Country/RegionCrypto Availability StatusLaunch Date/Notes